karthik101/30loops-user-docs/30loops-user-docs/quickstart.rst

 This quickstart guide will help to get up and running in no time.
 The first part will walk you through an app creation and deploy, the second part will discuss the first part and give more explanations.
 We will configure and deploy an example app you can find in our `sample apps on github`_.
-Its a very simple CherryPy application.
+It's a very simple CherryPy application.
 If you followed the short instructions right after account registration, then the first part won't contain much new information.
 You might want to skip right away to :ref:`part 2 <quickstart-part2>`.